 What about the edit suites?

 Drop by during office hours for an overview of how to use the edit suite and ask us to make an account for you.
 Then sign up on the front door of the Film Board office for a time to use a particular computer.
-Then drop by the Hub and trade your membership card for a key that will let you into the edit suite.
-The Edit Suite is available almost all the time the House is open.
-Keys must be returned to the desk no later than 11:30pm the same day they are borrowed.
+At the time and date of your booking, go to the Hub and trade your membership card for a key that will let you into the edit suite.
+The Edit Suite is available most of the time the House is open.
 You are not to leave the building with the key.

 How about the Super 8?

 Super 8 is an old gauge of film primarily used by amateurs (but should not be thought of as an amateur format) and the Film Board maintains a small collection of cameras.
 Speak to the Curators about the advantages of shooting super 8 film.

 How do I get involved?

 The Film Board is a volunteer-run organization so we’re always looking for volunteers.
-Email firstname.lastname@example.org with your interest and we’ll get back to for an informal interview about your skills and how they could best be used at the Film Board.
+Email the Technical Coordinator through our contact page with your interests and we’ll get back to for an informal interview about your skills and how they could best be used at the Film Board.
 Certain volunteer tasks qualify for reduced-rate or free equipment rentals.

-Other than gear, training and friendliness, what else do you offer?
+Other than gear, training and a community, what else do you offer?

-The Film Board sponsors screenings of student made films, limited grants, the New Filmmaker’s Project and the Farm Project.
-The New Filmmaker’s Project and the Farm Project are collaborative projects made by our members of all skill levels which are screened at our screenings.
+The Film Board sponsors screenings of student made films, small grants, the New Filmmaker’s Project and the Farm Project.
+The New Filmmaker’s Project and the Farm Project are collaborative projects made by our members of all skill levels which are shown at our screenings.